-To the best of our knowledge, the papers of Zhang et al. (2006,2007) are the only works on PD computation.
+To the best of our knowledge, the paper of Zhang et al. (2006) is the only work on PD computation.
 A key issue for the definition of PD is the choice of the distance metric on SE(3), because there exists no naturally introduced metric as in the case of PD^t .